joshstevens19/simple-uniswap-sdk/README.md

 ### Contract calls

 Along side this we also expose in here the uniswap pair contract calls.
 Any methods which are state changing will return you the data and you will have to send it.
 Only use these if your doing any bespoke stuff with pairs.
-The `UniswapContractFactoryPublic` is also exposed in the package which you can pass it a chainId or a providerUrl
+The `UniswapPairContractFactoryPublic` is also exposed in the package which you can pass it a chainId or a providerUrl

 ```ts
 export interface UniswapPair {
   allPairs(
     parameter0: BigNumberish,
   ): Promise<string>;